First 1000 Days

 Through Support of Professionals

 Monthly presentations designed for this program, and supportive “teaching tools” (such as books, toys and games) will be offered at the Museum during In Dialogue sessions each month.
-Partners in this project include Tulane Institute of Infant and Early Childhood Mental Health, the Policy Institute for Children, the Learning and Brain Development Lab and the Infant & Toddler Development Project.
+Partners in this project include Tulane Institute of Infant and Early Childhood Mental Health, the Policy Institute for Children, and the Learning and Brain Development Lab.

-For more information about this program, contact the Louisiana Children’s Museum Early Learning Director Terri Baquet at email@example.com.
+To learn more about this program, contact the Louisiana Children’s Museum’s Early Learning Director Terri Baquet at firstname.lastname@example.org.